-The rules are inflexible, slow to adapt.
+Rules are inflexible, slow to adapt.
 New trends must be noticed and hard-coded in as rules.
 By the time that's happened, they're probably not new anymore.
 Fraudsters are fast, and they develop new techniques all the time.
 That gives them an automatic advantage - which is not good for retailers relying on rules.

 The problem with rules-based systems is that they're too inflexible, too slow to adapt to new trends and circumstances, and can't treat transactions on an individual basis.
 That's why they create false positive situations.